manuel-j-glynias/TSO500/README.md

   in the TSO500_UniqueVariants_runs1-6.csv file.
 Using the chromosome, pos, ref and alt gives the key:
   7_55259515_T/G
-  which after searching in mongoDB omni.acc-var gives:
+  which after searching in mongoDB omni.ann_var gives:
 ```
   {
   "HGNC_Symbol": "EGFR",